 The Registrar department is responsible for the maintenance of records relating to the collections of the museums, and oversees the movement, packing, transportation, and storage of objects in the museum’s collections.
 The Registrar department communicates with all exhibition lenders and oversees all loan agreements, developing and implementing policies and procedures pertaining to the acquisition, management, and disposition of collections.
 The Registrar department also handles arrangements for accessions, loans, shipping, customs, and insurance.

 The Retail department is responsible for the museum’s retail stores, direct mail and wholesale operations, and product development.
 Individuals with an interest in or previous experience in museum stores strongly encouraged to apply.
 Candidates who have taken coursework in business administration, retail administration, merchandising, or arts administration may be interested in an internship in this department.
 Knowledge of Excel, Adobe Photoshop and InDesign desired; familiarity with POS systems and Yahoo Store interface considered a plus.

 The primary function of the Visitor Services department at the Guggenheim Museum is to ensure a positive experience for all museum visitors.
 The goal of our policies, procedures, and programs is to encourage initial and repeat visitation, ultimately leading visitors to become members.
-The department’s activities include: providing superior customer service to visitors, selling museum admission, promoting membership as well as ongoing public programs, handling group sales, coordinating events, handling box-office requests, and researching and implementing effective visitor communications techniques.
+The department’s activities include but not limited to: overseeing Visitor Services phone lines and e-mail account, conducting daily visitor experience surveys, assisting with Box Office & Group Sales phone lines when required, providing assistance to Box Office staff for public programs and/or Works & Process (Spring or Fall only), attending weekly VS departmental meeting, as well as attending special marketing, outreach or implementation meetings with Managing Director of Visitor Services and Retail Operations.